Skip to content

 Like Amazon and every other major digital media platform, Apple sells licenses rather than transferable ownership for music, movies, TV shows, apps, and books purchased through iTunes and the App Store.
 These purchases cannot be inherited.

+Your Apple Music subscription ends when your account closes.
+Songs purchased through iTunes remain tied to your Apple ID and cannot be transferred to a family member.
 If you have a significant iTunes library of purchased music that you want your family to have access to, the most practical solution is to download those tracks as audio files and store them on an external drive that becomes part of your estate.
 Music files you own outright can be physically inherited; licenses cannot.

 Your iPhone's Passcode and Face ID

-The practical implication is that a locked iPhone without a known passcode may be unrecoverable.
+A locked iPhone without a known passcode may be unrecoverable.
 Thousands of families discover this each year.
 Documenting your iPhone passcode — in a secure document that your executor can access, not in an unsecured note on the phone itself — is a simple step that preserves your family's options.

 Building Your Apple ID Estate Plan